 Prion Alliance is a 501(c)(3) non-profit devoted exclusively to advancing scientific research towards a treatment or cure for human prion disease.
-Prion diseases are fatal neurodegenerative diseases caused by misfolded proteins and known by various names, such as Creutzfeldt-Jakob disease, fatal familial insomnia, and Gertsmann-Sträussler-Scheinker disease.
+Prion diseases are fatal neurodegenerative diseases caused by misfolded proteins and known by various names, such as Creutzfeldt-Jakob disease, fatal familial insomnia, and Gerstmann-Sträussler-Scheinker disease.
 At present, there is no treatment or cure.
 We — Sonia Vallabh and Eric Minikel — founded Prion Alliance as part of our scientific quest after we learned in 2011 that Sonia inherited a genetic mutation that causes prion disease.
-We are now PhD students in biology at Harvard Medical School, and we are based in Stuart Schreiber's lab at the Broad Institute, where we work on developing therapeutics for human prion disease.
+We recently defended our PhDs at Harvard Medical School, and now run a prion laboratory at the Broad Institute of MIT and Harvard, where we work on developing therapeutics for human prion disease.

 You can donate via PayPal to support our quest:

 To learn more about our story, read one of these articles:

 - One Couple’s Tireless Crusade to Stop a Genetic Killer, Kelly B. Clancy, WIRED, January 15, 2019.

 - Two-part NPR story on Morning Edition & All Things Considered, Rae Ellen Bichell, NPR, June 19, 2017

 - A husband and wife’s race to cure her fatal genetic disease, Kathleen Burge, Boston Globe Magazine, February 17, 2016

 - Insomnia that kills, Aimee Swartz, The Atlantic, February 5, 2015

 - Computer scientist makes prion advance, Erika Check Hayden, Nature News, October 2, 2014

 - A prion love story, D.T.
 Max, The New Yorker, September 27, 2013